Spring 2017 Guatemala Coffee Buying Trip

 We were up at 5:00 to leave for Guatemala.
 Our 2017 Guatemala coffee buying trip began as we drove to Unitrade, a very nice mill that takes coffees from 800 different producers.
 The operators shared a detailed tour of the facility, and then we cupped.
 We cupped many heavy body coffees with nice cocoa and mild acidity.
 These Guatemalan coffees are much different than the Costas we’d been cupping.

-We grabbed sandwiches and drive to Antigua.
+We grabbed sandwiches and drove to Antigua.
 Here we visited Finca Bella Vista.
 Luis Pedro Zelaya greeted us with a big smile and showed us around.
-Then we toured and cupped, again😉!
+Then we toured and cupped, again?!

 This was a marathon cupping session with huge tables of coffees to try.
 We came out 4 hours later after 4 tables with 40 samples on each!

 This is the hard work that no one sees.
 It is really exhausting!

 By then it was 7:45 pm and we headed to the beautiful city of Antigua and our hotel, Casa Santa Domingo.

 OMG!
 This hotel is a renovated monastery from the 1500’s.
 It has sprawling grounds with gardens, an art gallery, a pool and a crypt!
 Words can’t describe the beauty here!
 After a 5 star dinner and wine, we crash in luxurious beds!
 I wish it was always this good at origin!

 Day 4 Spring 2017 Guatemala Coffee Buying